 With contextual sensitive help, you achieve better optimization with your customer support team.
 As mentioned in the previous section, customers who are able to solve their own issues don’t need to contact your customer support.
 In other words, people with more pressing problems can reach you more easily, and since your responsiveness is higher, you’ll come off as a more reliable provider.

-Moreover, context-sensitive help tools can allow you create a more optimized ticket system.
+Moreover, context-sensitive help tools can allow you to create a more optimized ticket system.
 To elaborate, you do not need to have a middleman who assigns a problem to a proficient member of a support team.
 The system itself is capable of assigning tickets based on the user’s input, so someone who has a problem is immediately connected to the person responsible for solving these types of issues.

 Reduces lengthy support queues

-Lastly, all of these perks contribute to a one really important thing and that is less lengthy queues or shorter waiting times.
+Lastly, all of these perks contribute to one really important thing and that is less lengthy queues or shorter waiting times.
 Whenever a customer wants to contact you, they usually have to wait and, once someone from the team responds, they’ll explain their problem.
 Later on, the customer is waiting in another queue, and on his or her turn, they need to explain the problem all over again.

 If they are lucky, they got the person from the customer support team who can help them; if not, they have redirected again and have to go through all of the previously mentioned procedures once more.
 A ticket system eliminates that and queues move much more quickly.